khou22/khou22.github.io/_posts/2017-08-04-my-custom-vim-configuration-installation-usage-and-capabilities.md

 Search within file: `\<keyword on page>`
     * `n` goes to next
     * `Shift + N` goes back
+    * `:noh` clears the highlighted words on the page from the search

 Search and replace: `:%s/foo/bar/g` (Replace `foo` with `bar` no confirmation.
 For confirmation, use `gc` instead of `g` at end)